diegovillatoromx/passport-facial-analysis-automation/README.md

 Data security is paramount in our system.
 AWS Identity and Access Management (IAM) roles and policies are employed to enforce least privilege access controls, ensuring that only authorized entities can access and modify data.
 Additionally, encryption at rest and in transit mechanisms provided by AWS services protect data integrity and confidentiality.

+## Methodology and Modular Code Overview

+Our methodology for developing the Passport Photo Validation system emphasizes modularity, scalability, and maintainability.
+We follow industry best practices and utilize modern software engineering principles to ensure the robustness and flexibility of our codebase.

 ```r
 data-pipeline/
 │